Sciatica: More than just leg pain

-As chiropractors if we believe that chiropractic care is the best option for you we design an individual treatment plan to attempt to restore normal movement to your spine and relieve irritation or pressure of the sciatic nerve.
+As chiropractors, if we believe chiropractic care can help you we design an individual treatment plan in an attempt to improve the movement to your spine and relieve irritation or pressure of the sciatic nerve.
 A tailored rehabilitation exercise program designed to improve movement and strengthen the muscles in the region will also be recommended to you.

-We may also recommend heat and ice to reduce the swelling and relieve the pain and muscle tightness.
-Pain relieving or anti-inflammatory drugs may be recommended to help ease any discomfort if necessary.
+We may also recommend heat and ice to reduce the swelling an relieve the pain and muscle tightness.
+Pain relieving, or anti-inflammatory, drugs may be recommended to help ease any discomfort if necessary.

-With some sciatic patients a multi disciplinary approach may needed involving options such as medications and epidural injections to get the best results.
+With some sciatic patients, a multi disciplinary approach may be needed, involving options such as medication and epidural injections to get the best results.

 How Long Does it Take to get Better

-The healing process takes time and can vary from person to person often depending on the severity of the condition and the history of the complaint.
+The healing process takes time and can vary from person to person, often depending on the severity and history of the of the condition .